puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 When requesting the file's content from a static catalog's metadata, the Puppet agent passes the file's path, the catalog's `code_id`, and the requested environment to Puppet Server's new [`static_file_content`][] API endpoint, and the endpoint returns the appropriate version of the file's contents as the `code_content`.

-> **Puppet Enterprise note:** When [file sync][] is enabled on future versions of Puppet Enterprise that include Puppet Server 2.3, Puppet Server automatically populates the `code_id` and serves the `code_content` out of the box.
-You don't need to read any further to configure static catalogs --- they're already configured.
-However, if file sync is disabled and you want to use static catalogs, you'll need to read on for information about creating the necessary scripts and configuring Puppet Server.

 If static catalogs are enabled but none of the relevant Puppet Server settings are configured, the `code_id` parameter defaults to a null value and the `static_file_content` API endpoint always returns the latest content.
 To populate the `code_id` with a more useful identifier and have the `static_file_content` endpoint return the appropriate version of the file's content, you must specify scripts or commands that provide Puppet with the right information.

 Puppet Server locates these commands via the `code-id-command` and `code-content-command` settings in Puppet Server's [`puppetserver.conf`][] file.
 Puppet Server runs the `code-id-command` each time it compiles a static catalog, and it runs the `code-content-command` each time an agent requests file contents from the `static_file_content` endpoint.

-> **Puppet Enterprise note:** In future versions of PE, you can set `code-id-command` and `code-content-command` in the PE console by changing the `code_id_command` and `code_content_command` parameters.
-Note that these only take effect if [file sync][] is disabled.

 Puppet Server validates the standard output of each of these scripts, and if the output's acceptable, it adds the results to the catalog as their respective parameters' values.
 This lets you use any versioning or synchronization tools you want, as long as you can write scripts that produce a hash for the `code_id` and code content using the catalog's `code_id` and file's environment.